 Ammatoli – $$$$ Decadent Levantine Cuisine

-Are you in the mood to treat yourself to something decadent?
-Woman-owned and established by Chef Dima from Amman, Jordan, Ammatoli, 285 East Third Street, presents diners with an extensive menu of lovely dishes from the Levant region.
+Woman-owned and established by Chef Dima from Amman, Jordan, Ammatoli, 285 East Third Street, presents diners with an extensive menu of dishes from the Levant region.

 Authentic Levantine Cuisine is presented on white dishes on a table with non-alcoholic champagne being poured into a glass at Ammatoli in Long Beach, CA, home of Long Beach Classic Scooter Club's annual Classic Not Plastic Scooter Rally on Memorial Day weekend, photo ©Kate Dana